The Open Cage

 in

-As news of another School Kalolsavam arrived, she found herself remembering her life.
+As news of another School Kalolsavam arrived, she found herself remembering her life…

-She was beautiful once, the kind of beauty that belonged in Malayalam magazine photographs of the seventies and eighties, soft focus portraits of women with jasmine in their hair and dreams in their eyes.
+She was beautiful once, the kind of beauty that belonged on Malayalam magazine covers of the seventies and eighties, soft focus portraits of women with jasmine in their hair and dreams in their eyes.
 She had talent too.
 But opportunities are not given equally, and hers slipped away before she learned how to reach for them.
 Marriage came early, followed by the slow closing of doors she had never known were open.

 Her husband was a good man.
 He gave her shelter, stability, and a daughter who grew up carrying her mother’s beauty and a gift for dance that allowed her body to speak with grace and feeling.
 And so began the journeys.
 Mother and daughter travelled together under the midday sun to dance classes across the city.
 Sometimes they stopped at Patter’s Hotel near the beach, a small refuge where they shared a modest meal.